unexpectedjs/unexpected/documentation/api/fail.md

 0 was expected to be 'zero'
 ```

-I case you want to rethrow an error, you should always use
+In case you want to rethrow an error, you should always use
 `expect.fail`, as it ensures that the error message will be correct
 for the different error modes.